psychemedia/finn-resources/src/salmon-of-knowledge.md

 That instant the giant with a single bound was at the low entrance of the cave, and, standing with his back to the wall and a foot on each side of the opening, roared out: "You'll not leave this place alive."

-Now Fin killed the largest goat, skinned him as quickly as he could, then putting the skin on himself he drove the herd to where the giant stood ; the goats passed out one by one between his legs.
+Now Fin killed the largest goat, skinned him as quickly as he could, then putting the skin on himself he drove the herd to where the giant stood; the goats passed out one by one between his legs.
 When the great goat came the giant took him by the horns.
 Fin slipped from the skin, and ran out.

-" Oh, you've escaped, " said the giant, " but before we part let me make you a present."
+"Oh, you've escaped," said the giant, "but before we part let me make you a present."

-" I 'm afraid to go near you," said Fin ; " if you wish to give me a present, put it out this way, and then go back."
+"I'm afraid to go near you," said Fin; "if you wish to give me a present, put it out this way, and then go back."

 The giant placed a ring on the ground, then went back.
 Fin took up the ring and put it on the end of his little finger above the first joint.
 It clung so firmly that no man in the world could have taken it off.

-The giant then called out, " Where are you?"
+The giant then called out, "Where are you?"

-" On Fin's finger, " cried the ring.
+"On Fin's finger," cried the ring.
 That instant the giant sprang at Fin and almost came down on his head, thinking in this way to crush him to bits.
 Fin sprang to a distance.
-Again the giant asked, " Where are you? "
+Again the giant asked, "Where are you?"

-" On Fin's finger," answered the ring.
+"On Fin's finger," answered the ring.

 Again the giant made a leap, coming down just in front of Fin.
 Many times he called and many times almost caught Fin, who could not escape with the ring on his finger.
-While in this terrible struggle, not knowing how to escape, Bran ran up and asked :
+While in this terrible struggle, not knowing how to escape, Bran ran up and asked:

-" Why don't you chew your thumb? "
+"Why don't you chew your thumb?"

 Fin bit his thumb to the marrow, and then knew what to do.
 He took the knife with which he had skinned the goat, cut off his finger at the first joint, and threw it, with the ring still on, into a deep bog near by.

-Again the giant called out, " Where are you?" and the ring answered, " On Fin's finger."
+Again the giant called out, "Where are you?" and the ring answered, "On Fin's finger."

 Straightway the giant sprang towards the voice, sank to his shoulders in the bog, and stayed there.